Listed in: Philosophy, as PHIL-332

 Formerly listed as: PHIL-32

-Requisite: One course in philosophy.
+Requisite: One course in PHIL.
 Limited to 25 students.
 Fall semester.
-Visiting Professor Westphal.
+Professor Moore.

 If Overenrolled: Preference to majors, Amherst seniors first, then juniors, etc.